fmstacco/healthylife-organicshop/README.md

 **JavaScript validation**

 [JSHint](https://jshint.com/) has been used to validate JavaScript.
-Missing semicolon errors were returned and quicly corrected as below:
+Missing semicolon errors were returned and quickly corrected as below:

 * stripe_elements.js in checkout app - No errors reported
 * JavaScript inline in bag.html in bag app - No errors reported